-The West Virginia Ethics Commission was established in July 1989 to administer the West Virginia Governmental Ethics Act, which was passed in a Special Session of the West Virginia Legislature in January 1989.
-(W. Va.
-Code § 6B-1-1, et seq.)
-W. Va.
-Code will open in a new window
+The West Virginia Ethics Commission was established in 1989 to administer the West Virginia Governmental Ethics Act (W. Va.
+Code §§ 6B-1-1 through 6B-3-11)

-The Commission is an independent, bipartisan board consisting of twelve citizen members, appointed by the Governor, and confirmed by the West Virginia State Senate.
-Commissioners serve staggered five-year terms.
-Current Commisson Members
+The Commission is an independent, nonpartisan board consisting of nine citizen members who are appointed by the Governor and confirmed by the West Virginia State Senate.
+Current Commission Members

-The Commission holds monthly meetings that are open to the public.
-The date, time, place and agenda of each meeting are posted on the Commission's website on the Friday before the meeting.
+The Commission holds monthly meetings which are open to the public.
+Meeting agendas are posted on the Commission's website on the Friday before the meeting.
 Meetings and Agendas

-The Ethics Commission also administers the registration and reporting requirements for lobbyists.
-The Commission collects financial disclosure reports which certain public servants are required to file annually, and makes disclosures of "interested parties" to certain contracts available on its website.
+The Ethics Commission also administers the registration and reporting requirements for lobbyists, collects Financial Disclosure Statements which certain public servants are required to file annually, and makes disclosures of "interested parties" to certain contracts available on its website.
 (Click here for listing of disclosures.)